 Once you have your credit reports, read through them completely.
 If you have a long credit history, your credit reports might be several pages long.
 It's a lot to digest, especially if you're checking your credit report for the first time.
 Take your time and review your credit report over several days if you need to.

 Become familiar with the information contained in each of your credit reports.
 They'll all look very similar, even if you've ordered them from different bureaus.
 Each credit report contains your personal identifying information, detailed history for each of your accounts, any items that have been listed in public record like a bankruptcy, and the inquiries that have been made to your credit report.

 Deciding What Needs Repair

 Here are the types of information you'll need to repair:

-- Incorrect information, including accounts that aren’t yours, payments that have been incorrectly reported late, etc.
+- Incorrect information, including accounts that aren’t yours and payments that have been incorrectly reported late

-- Past due accounts that are late, charged off, or have been sent to collections.
+- Past due accounts that are late or charged off or have been sent to collections

 Use different color highlighters for each type of information to help you easily make a credit repair plan.
-You'll take a different approach for incorrect information than you would for a past due account so using different colors save time re-reading your credit report each time you're ready to payment a payment, call a creditor, or send a letter.
+You'll take a different approach for incorrect information than you would for a past-due account, so using different colors saves time when you're ready to make a payment, call a creditor, or send a dispute letter.

 You have the right to dispute any information in your credit report that's inaccurate, incomplete, or you believe can't be verified.
 When you order your credit report, you'll receive instructions on how to dispute credit report information.
 Credit reports ordered online typically come with instructions for making disputes online, but you can also make disputes over the phone and through the mail.